vvnechyporenko/wordact-langingpage/_pages/termsandconditions.md

 ## 1. Acceptance of Terms

 By installing, accessing, or using the App, you acknowledge that you have read, understood, and agree to be bound by these Terms, as well as our [Privacy Policy](/privacy/).
-If you do not agree to these Terms or our Privacy Policy, you must not use the App.
+This app is subject to Apple's standard EULA ([https://www.apple.com/legal/internet-services/itunes/dev/stdeula/](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/)).
+If you do not agree to these Terms, our Privacy Policy, or Apple's EULA, you must not use the App.

 <hr style="border-top: 1px solid black; margin: 2em 0; background: none;">